 In any year that the applicable DIVERSION quantity for the winter period (November through February), identified in Appendix E-1, is not available for diversion by the Klamath Reclamation Project, shortage will be shared based on a plan to share shortages agreed upon by the Refuge Manager and KPWU.
-The plan will be completed within one year of the Effective Date.
+The plan will be completed within one year of the date the Federal Agency Parties become Parties to this Agreement pursuant to Section 1.1.2.